Geopotential

-Concept
+Concepts

 For geophysical applications, gravity is distinguished from gravitation.
 Gravity is defined as the resultant force of gravitation and the centrifugal force caused by the Earth's rotation.
-Likewise, the respective scalar potentials can be added to form an effective potential called the geopotential, $W$.
+Likewise, the respective scalar potentials, gravitational potential and centrifugal potential, can be added to form an effective potential called the geopotential, $W$.

-The surfaces of constant geopotential or isosurfaces of the geopotential are called equigeopotential surfaces, also known as geopotential surfaces, equipotential surfaces, or simply level surfaces.
+The surfaces of constant geopotential or isosurfaces of the geopotential are called equigeopotential surfaces (sometimes abbreviated as geop), also known as geopotential level surfaces, equipotential surfaces, or simply level surfaces.

 Global mean sea surface is close to one equigeopotential called the geoid.
 How the gravitational force and the centrifugal force add up to a force orthogonal to the geoid is illustrated in the figure (not to scale).
 At latitude 50 deg the off-set between the gravitational force (red line in the figure) and the local vertical (green line in the figure) is in fact 0.098 deg.
 For a mass point (atmosphere) in motion the centrifugal force no more matches the gravitational and the vector sum is not exactly orthogonal to the Earth surface.
 This is the cause of the coriolis effect for atmospheric motion.

 The geoid is a gently undulating surface due to the irregular mass distribution inside the Earth; it may be approximated however by an ellipsoid of revolution called the reference ellipsoid.
 The currently most widely used reference ellipsoid, that of the Geodetic Reference System 1980 (GRS80), approximates the geoid to within a little over ±100 m.
 One can construct a simple model geopotential $U$ that has as one of its equipotential surfaces this reference ellipsoid, with the same model potential $U_0$ as the true potential $W_0$ of the geoid; this model is called a normal potential.
 The difference $T=W-U$ is called the disturbing potential.
-Many observable quantities of the gravity field, such as gravity anomalies and deflections of the plumbline, can be expressed in this disturbing potential.
+Many observable quantities of the gravity field, such as gravity anomalies and deflections of the vertical (plumb-line), can be expressed in this disturbing potential.